GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 {% Aside 'warning' %}

 Not all features described in this post have been implemented (or fully implemented) in the version of the FLEDGE API currently being tested in Chrome.
-The [FLEDGE API developer guide](/blog/fledge-api#try-fledge) explains what FLEDGE features are currently available for testing in Chrome run from the command line using [feature flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags).
+[Test with feature flags](#test) explains what FLEDGE features are currently available for testing in Chrome run from the command line using [feature flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags).